peridio/docs/src/docs/guides/creating-signing-keys.md

 ```
 peridio signing-keys create \
-  --key value \
+  --value value \
   --name value
 ```

-The `--key` option expects your public key in raw format.
+The `--value` option expects your public key in raw format.

-To convert a PEM public key to a raw public key:
+To convert a PEM public key to a raw public key, see the [convert keys](/reference/signing-keys#convert-keys) section of the signing keys reference.

 ```
-openssl pkey -outform DER -pubin -in public.pem -pubout | tail -c +13 | base64 > public.raw
+openssl pkey -outform DER -pubin -in public.pem -pubout \
+  | tail -c +13 \
+  | base64 > public.raw
 ```

 The submitted key may now be used to sign [binaries](/guides/creating-binary-signatures) and [firmware](/guides/creating-firmware#sign-the-fwup-archive).